squidgy617/SquidgyBrawlCratePlugins/README.md

 3. In BrawlCrate, navigate to `Tools > Settings > BrawlAPI` and ensure the `Installation Path` field under `Python` is set to the correct path.
 4. In BrawlCrate, navigate to `Tools > Settings > Updater`, click `Manage Subscriptions`, and paste this link: `https://github.com/squidgy617/SquidgyBrawlCratePlugins`.
 If you set this up in BrawlCrate, the plugins will update automatically when you launch BrawlCrate.
 5. Restart BrawlCrate.

+# Plugins

+## Add Rimlight
+**Usage**: Right-Click any material > Add Rimlight **OR** Add Rimlight (Choose)

+Adds a rimlight to the selected material and to all materials that share the selected material's shader.
+If using the standard version of this plugin, the rimlight texture is the first image found in `Resources/SquidgyBrawlCratePlugins/Rimlight Texture` in your BrawlCrate directory.
+This image can be replaced if you prefer to use something else.
+If using the "Choose" variant, you will be prompted to select a rimlight texture from your computer.
+The plugin will not add a rimlight if that exact rimlight already exists for the chosen material and shader.